alexharri/website/posts/planes.md

 [book_ref]: https://www.amazon.com/Real-Time-Collision-Detection-Interactive-Technology/dp/1558607323

-I recently analysed the edit performance in [Arkio][arkio] and noticed that a method for solving three-plane intersections took around half of the total compute time when recalculating geometry.
+I recently analyzed the edit performance in [Arkio][arkio] and noticed that a method for solving three-plane intersections took around half of the total compute time when recalculating geometry.
 By implementing the more efficient method described in the book, we made the method __~500% faster__, increasing Arkio's edit performance by over __1.6x__.
 Crazy stuff!

 [arkio]: https://www.arkio.is/

-I started writing this post with the intention of understanding how the three plane intersection method worked.
+I started writing this post to understand how the three-plane intersection method worked.
 However, I felt that readers would need a better foundation and understanding of planes for this post to be of any value.
 In building that foundation, this post ended up quite a bit longer than I intended.

 Anyway, it's a great book.
 [Check it out!][book_ref]